 Welcome to the homepage of the Heidi family

 Yes, you've read that right, our surname is Heidi, as in the children's book that you might have read when you were younger.
 My name is Connie and together with my husband David, daughter Grace, and sons David and Mark we make the Heidi family.
 OurLaborOfLoveByHeidi is a website where we'll post updates about our family, photos that our kids make, our DIY projects and we'll also do toy reviews.
-We love to play with tech gadgets from tablets, smartphones, consoles to bicycles, roller skates, remote controlled drones and even electric skateboards as of late.
+We love to play with tech gadgets from tablets, smartphones, consoles to bicycles, roller skates, remote controlled drones carrying gopro camera and even electric skateboards as of late.
 What this website basically is is a central hub for sharing information about the Heidi clan primarily to the rest of the family, and also to the rest of the world.

 Our family name is a bit unusual and what's even more unusual is the name of our website.
 My husbands side of the family hails from Holland where Heidi surname is still used to this day.
 To be fair, it's spelled differently there.
 That's at least what Google told us after we looked up our family name.
 There is even a family crest of the Heidi family.
 We're not kidding, you can look it up on the surname analysis website.